abelshishay/abelshishay/README.md

 - 👋 Hi, I’m Abel Shishay or Abel Besty.
-- 👀 I’m interested in web developing and programming
+- 👀 I’m interested in web developing and programming.
-- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on real businesses and projects.
-- 📫 How to reach me .
+- 📫 How to reach me

+- telegram. @absis
+- Instagram. @abel_besty2
 -

 <!---